Call now in confidence immediate help & advice 24/7

 The fifth section of this model concentrates on the prospect of relapsing and the plan we must execute if the patient does not break their substance abuse cycle.

 This means contemplating their relapse prevention services and warning the patient of the consequences of falling back into old habits.
-Lastly, the model focuses on the importance of a solid and structured recovery environment for the patient.
+Lastly, the model focuses on the importance of a solid and structured drug and alcohol rehab recovery environment for the patient.

 This includes gauging the need for certain individualised family or partners, housing, financial, vocational, educational, legal, transportation and/or childcare services.